rouselaurenc/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Lauren Rouse is a second year student at the University of Central Florida in the Texts & Technology PhD.
-Her research focuses on the rhetoric and discourses that fans use in online communities, specifically in conversations about and fanworks on disability, mental illness, and neurodiversity.
+Her research focuses on the rhetoric and discourses that fans use in online communities, specifically in conversations about and fan works on disability, mental illness, and neurodiversity.
 She is a fan of Costco free samples, secondhand bookstores, and DIY projects and is probably drinking coffee right now.